SchuhmacherAndre/100bandz-driver/README.md

 | `MiDoMapped` | ❌ DO NOT USE | - KeStackAttachProcess |
 | `MiDoPoolCopy` | ❌ DO NOT USE | - KeStackAttachProcess |

-Reading physical memory might be the move.

-going to add more stuff as i dive deeper.

 # Credits